-Managers: The book-running senior manager and other members of the syndicate that are assigned a liability percentage and participate in the initial offering of the bonds.
-Senior managers typically undertake larger liability commitments in the account than do other syndicate members.
+Managers: The book-running senior manager and other members of the Syndicate that are assigned a liability percentage and participate in the initial offering of the bonds.
+Senior managers typically undertake larger liability commitments in the account than do other Syndicate members.

-Member Order: An order for bonds submitted by a syndicate member confirmed to that member at the takedown.
-(Typically, the takedown on a member order is not divided among other syndicate members.)
+Member Order: An order for bonds placed by a member of the Syndicate and confirmed to that member at the takedown.
+(Typically, the takedown on a member order is not divided among other Syndicate members.)